khalilgreenidge/BMI-Calculator/README.md

 ![image showing program](snippet.JPG)

-This program can be run using the BMI.java file.
+This program can be run using the BMI.java file in the src folder.